GabeScott/standard-works-vault/General Conference/2016 April - Family Councils.md

 Let me briefly share with you how each of these types of family councils can work.

-First, the full family council includes all family members.
+**First, the full family council** includes all family members.

-The Church pamphlet entitled Our Family states, “This council can meet to discuss family problems, work out finances, make plans, support and strengthen [each other], and pray for one another and for the family unit.”
+The Church pamphlet entitled *Our Family* states, “This council can meet to discuss family problems, work out finances, make plans, support and strengthen \[each other\], and pray for one another and for the family unit.”[^2]

 This council should meet at a predesignated time and is normally more formal than any other type of family council.